 Yes, I have always thought this is the most wonderful profession of all.

 That’s hard to explain.
 I just experience an enjoyable feeling when I’m working.
 It feels like I’m onstage and that creates excitement.
 And I always have enjoyable conversations with both regular clients and strangers.
-So I always have fun during my shifts.
+So I always have fun during my shifts as a Dutch prostitute.

 No, not always.
 Some clients prefer to go out for dinner or to a hotel and others like to go to the beach.
 There are so many clients with different desires.